create3000/x_ite/docs/_posts/tutorials/how-to-navigate-in-a-scene.md

 You can choose a viewer from the available viewers in the viewer menu of the context menu.
 Not all viewers have to be available at the same time. **Note:** This is controlled by the X3D author by setting the *type* field of a [NavigationInfo](/x_ite/components/navigation/navigationinfo/) node.

->**Tip:** Holding the *Shift+Ctrl*-key overrides any [TouchSensor](/x_ite/components/pointingdevicesensor/touchsensor/) that the pointer may be over and forces the pointing device to function as the viewpoint navigation tool; i.e., drag operations cause rotation, click operations cause center of rotation point selection.
+>**Tip:** Holding the *Shift+CtrlOrCommand*-key overrides any [TouchSensor](/x_ite/components/pointingdevicesensor/touchsensor/) that the pointer may be over and forces the pointing device to function as the viewpoint navigation tool; i.e., drag operations cause rotation, click operations cause center of rotation point selection.
 {: .prompt-tip }

 ## Examine Viewer